awhitig/Data_Science_and_Machine_Learning/1-SingleNeuron/Readme.md

 4. mlxtend
 5. sklearn

-The dataset citrus.csv used for the example can also be found within this folder.
+The dataset used in the example is the citrus.csv file that can be found within this folder.
+The file contians 10000 instances of oranges and grapefruits with the attributes diameter, weight, red, green, and blue.
+The dataset was obtained from Kaggle.com as a CSV.
+For model performance comparison note that this dataset is also used for the implementation of the multi-layer network and Principal Components Analysis.